Newspaper Page Text

 Knife, Pistol Duel

-was killed Suusaay evening at
+was killed Sunday evening at

-5:30 by Fest McCoy, 824 Minnie
+5:30 by Fest McCoy, S2l Minnie

-Strect. following a heated argu
+Street following a heated argu

 ment.
 The slayer was cut seve

-ral times by Hank'ns and he fatal
+ral times by Hank ns and he fatal

-ly wounded him wiin a pistol.
+ly wounded him with a pistol.
 The

 only information Captain Glisson